Her poem, ‘Silence’ has been selected to appear in the Yearbook of Indian Poetry in English 2024

 Aap, Hum and Comfort in a Banarasi Traffic Jam

-Published in the Hooghly Review
+Published in The Hooghly Review

 2019 Benaras Ganga Aarti near Aassi Ghat</p>